w3c/wai-tutorials/source/menus/structure.html.erb.md

 ## Indicate the current item

-Use markup to indicate the current item of a menu, such as the current page on a website.
-This provides orientation for users on where they are.
+Use markup to indicate the current item of a menu, such as the current page on a website, to improve orientation in the menu.

 ### Using invisible text
 {:.ap}